Ungoliant photophaga

-Forsteropsalis photophaga, also known as the glow-worm hunter, is a species of long-legged harvestman in the family Neopilionidae.
+Ungoliant photophaga, also known as the glow-worm hunter, is a species of long-legged harvestman in the family Neopilionidae.
 This species is endemic to New Zealand, found in North Island caves in the vicinity of Waitomo.
 The name "photophaga" comes from their habit of feeding on the luminescent larvae, pupae, and adults of the New Zealand glow-worm Arachnocampa luminosa.
+Until 2025, it was recovered in the genus Forsteropsalis.

 Taxonomy

-Both Aola Richards and Meyer-Rochow and Liddle had previously recorded a species of harvestman in caves at Waitomo feeding on glow-worms which they identified as Megalopsalis tumida (now considered a synonym of Forsteropsalis fabulosa).
+Both Aola Richards and Meyer-Rochow and Liddle had previously recorded a species of harvestman in caves at Waitomo feeding on glow-worms which they identified as Megalopsalis tumida (now considered a synonym of Ungoliant fabulosa).
 Further examination of specimens from the cave revealed this harvestman was in fact two new species of Forsteropsalis.
 These were named and described in 2014 by Chris Taylor and Anna Probert as Forsteropsalis bona and F. photophaga.

-Forsteropsalis photophaga was so named for its habit of feeding on the luminescent glow-worm: its name is from the Greek phos (light) and phagein (to eat).
+The specific epithet photophaga derived from the Greek phos (light) and phagein (to eat), references its habit of feeding on luminescent glow-worms.
 The holotype specimen, collected in Gardners Gut Cave System, Waitomo, in 1977, is deposited in the collections of Te Papa; six paratypes were collected from other cave systems in the vicinity of Waitomo and Te Kūiti between 1958 and 2013.

+In 2025, the species was moved to the new genus Ungoliant after the genus Forsteropsalis was recovered as non-monophyletic.